How do I troubleshoot scaling issues with my Amazon EC2 Auto Scaling group?

 My Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling group isn't scaling correctly.
 How do I troubleshoot this?

-Based on the scaling issues you're seeing, perform the following checks on your Amazon EC2 Auto Scaling configurations.
+Based on your scaling issues, perform the following checks on your Amazon EC2 Auto Scaling configurations:

 My Amazon EC2 Auto Scaling group isn’t following the scaling policy I configured

-Check your scaling policies to see whether more than one policy is triggered by an event.
-If two policies are executed at the same time, Amazon EC2 Auto Scaling follows the policy with the greater impact.
-For example, if you have one policy to add two instances and another policy to add four instances, Amazon EC2 Auto Scaling adds four instances when both policies are triggered at the same time.
+Check your scaling policies to see whether an event triggers more than one policy.
+If two policies are evaluated at the same time, Amazon EC2 Auto Scaling follows the policy with the greater impact.
+For example, assume you have one policy to add two instances and another policy to add four instances.
+In this case, Amazon EC2 Auto Scaling adds four instances when both policies are triggered at the same time.

 My Amazon EC2 Auto Scaling group is scaling out instead of scaling in

 Verify if a scale-out policy and a scale-in policy are triggered at the same time.
-When a scale-out policy and a scale-in policy are triggered at the same time, Amazon EC2 Auto Scaling follows the scale-out policy to confirm availability.
+When both scale-out and scale-in policies are triggers at the same time, Amazon EC2 Auto Scaling follows the scale-out policy to confirm availability.

 To verify if scale-out and scale-in policies are triggered at the same time: